MikeCod/RFID/README.md

 #### Smartcards

 Smartcard, in addition to the features above, provides **authentication**.
-Integrating a firmware on its chip, Smartcards provide authentication, that is, __not only saying "who you are", but "prove that you really are you"__.
+Integrating a firmware on its chip, Smartcards provide authentication, that is, __not only saying who you are, but prove that you really are you__.

 ## Contributors